About the Lab

 Dr. Rachel S. White

-Dr. White is a former local school board member/vice president and volunteer assistant high school cross country and track & field coach.
+Dr. White is a former local school board member/vice president and assistant high school cross country and track & field coach.
 She also previously served as a policy analyst for the Michigan Association for School Administrators and as the Associate Director of Policy and Advocacy for The Ohio College Access Network.

 Read more about Dr. White’s research, as well as her public outreach and speaking/workshop engagements here.